rabbitmq/cluster-operator/README.md

 ```
 More information about [Role Based Access](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).

-# RabbitMQ Kubernetes Manager
+# RabbitMQ Kubernetes Operator

-## How to set up the Manager for development
+## How to set up the Operator for development

 We are gitignoring the vendor directory because it is huge.
 When getting started, run `dep ensure` to pull dependencies.
 Add the `-v` flag to see progress or be patient and trust that the process isn't hanging.

-## How to push the Manager docker image
+## How to push the Operator docker image

 1. gcloud config set project cf-rabbitmq
 2. `gcloud auth configure-docker`